kobiso/kobiso.github.io/_posts/research/2018-02-02-research-optimization.md

 - If you want fast convergence and train a deep or complex network, choose one of the adaptive learning rate methods.
   - Adam works well in practice and outperforms other adaptive techniques.

+- Some people say Adam does not generalize as well as SGD with Momentum.
+  - Usually, it is because of choosing poor hyperparameters.
+  - Adam generally requires more regularization than SGD, so make sure to adjust regularization hyper-parameters.

 # References
 - Book: Deep Learning book [[Link](http://www.deeplearningbook.org/)]
 - Blog: Types of Optimization Algorithms used in Neural Networks and Ways to Optimize Gradient Descent [[Link](https://towardsdatascience.com/types-of-optimization-algorithms-used-in-neural-networks-and-ways-to-optimize-gradient-95ae5d39529f)]